 Another solution (for the more tech savvy) are couples who make their own dedicated wedding website.
 These days they normally come with ample storage (25GB+).
 You can install services like OwnCloud with 25 times the storage of DropBox for free.
 Its great because you do not have to pay for anything and set it up your way.

 Believe it or not, there are dedicated apps for guests to take photos from their smartphone and upload it straight to you.
 These photos go directly to the couples Event Page which you can download them at a later time.
 All you need is a smartphone and as long as you let guests know they will happily take photos and upload it for you.
 The downside is that some apps like Ever Snap are only on iPhone and Android smartphones.

 Photo Booths With Live Uploads

 Most people think that photo booths only take photos and get prints.
-Did you know that some of the more sophisticated photo booths not only take your photos but also upload them live to Facebook or Twitter for example.
+Did you know that some of the more sophisticated photo booths not only take your photos but also upload them live to Facebook or Twitter for example?
 This is great for the couple and the guests.
 The couples get photos from the night (even on the night if they are uploaded live to social media straight away).
 The guests also get a keepsake and can tag and share their photos online (and download a copy as well.
 We have our own open air photo booth which is perfect for any event.
 Our photo booth not only uploads live to Facebook but we also give the couple a copy of the DSLR photos in high resolution as well.